CreditSourceOnline.com - Helping you make wise credit choices.

 You should also be careful when doing anything on the computer.
 Phishing is when a hacker simulates a web site that you trust, for the purpose of getting you to enter your personal data.
 You could also fall victim to a keylogger, which transmits everything you enter to the hacker.
 So, you should equip your computer with the latest anti-virus software in order to protect yourself from these threats.

 You may also choose to get identity theft insurance in the event that your data is stolen somehow.
-Identity theft insurance costs around $20-30 per month.
+Identity theft insurance costs around $9-30 per month.
 If you have your identity stolen, it will cover many of the costs involved in recovering your identity.
 They will pay for things like phone charges, mailing charges, attorney costs, and fees incurred from the companies that you deal with during your attempt to recover your identity.
-Experian's Triple Alert offers Identity Theft protection for just $.17 a day! and monitors your credit report from each of the three credit bureaus on a daily basis.
+Before signing up with a service, be sure to read what they cover and how you will be charged.

 The following articles also offer more information on protection from identity theft: